A Timeline of Local History

 1913 The first school at Wongan Hills was opened in June.
 Ms Cullerton was the first teacher.
 She travelled from Kondut and stayed in Wongan from Monday to Friday.

-1914 Drought, 431 points for the year (4.3 inches) average crop yield 3 bushells ( 1 bag) an acre ( 0.2 tonne per hectare) .
+1914 Drought, 431 points for the year (4.3 inches) average wheat crop yield 3 bushels ( 1 bag) an acre ( 0.2 tonnes per hectare).
 Average rainfall is 1527 points (388mm) and good crops in the 1960’s were 10-12 bags per acre.

 First State Hotel and Billiard Room built.

-1915 Station Masters house built.
+1915 Station Master's house built.

 1916 Local Government was established.
 Ballidu Kondut Wongan Hills district formed, 1307 square miles, original boundaries enclosing Goomalling Dalwallinu Koorda and Dowerin